jim-collier/x9git/README.md

 ## How to develop

 One-liner dev setup: clones the repo into `./gitsby`, checks out the `dev` branch, and checks (optionally installs) the dev tooling.

-Details in [contributing.md](contributing.md).
+It assumes `git` and a shell that can run one of the two scripts below.
+What it looks for on top of that: `shellcheck` for the Bash side, `pwsh` 7+ with `PSScriptAnalyzer` for the PowerShell side, `markdownlint` for the docs, `gh` to exercise the `pr` commands, and `python3` with Pillow (plus `gifsicle`, optionally) to regenerate the demo.
+Anything missing makes its own pipeline stage report itself absent and skip, so you can work on one side without installing the other's tools.
+Full detail in [contributing.md](contributing.md).

 - Linux / macOS